Wallen-Ribeiro/sgi-24-25/tp2/README.md

 - **Camera 2** -  A close-up view situated within the cafeteria and its elements.
 - **Laptop Camera**- Allows a closer look on the video playing on the laptop screen.
 - **Toggle wireframe** - Allows the user to switch between the ```fill``` and ```wireframe modes```.
+- **Orthographic Cameras** - Present a view without perspective distortion, allowing the user to observe the scene from different sides (up, down left, right, front, back)

 ### Main Objects in scene / scene composition